top of page

 THP The Health Puzzle.
 This is the website you are currently on.

-Toxic/Toxicity Something that is very harmful or deeply unplesant.
+Toxic/Toxicity/Toxin Something that is very harmful or deeply unpleasant.
 For example, heavy metals, such as, cadmium or lead are toxic to the body.
 When the body comes into contact with heavy metals, it struggles to remove them, the heavy metals bind to different parts of the body and prevent important systems and organs working properly.
 The greater the amount of heavy metals, the longer the exposure and the health status of the individual the greater the level and risk of toxicity.

 Ubiquinol See CoQ10.